checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 }
 ```
 The implication is that most dataflow analyses of variables
 can ignore function types.
-An exception is dataflow analysis
+An exception is dataflow
 analyses that are checking the correctness of bounds declarations.

 ### Declarations